vascoferraz/kstream-add-headers-to-client-data-records/README.md

 ## Introduction
 The purpose of this KStream is to add headers to Kafka records that hold client data using the Processor and ProcessorSupplier interfaces.
-The schemas for the key ( [source](src/main/avro/client-data-key.avsc) ) and value ( [source](src/main/avro/client-data-value.avsc) ) are both Avro and very simple, consisting of just four
+The schemas for the [key](src/main/avro/client-data-key.avsc) and [value](src/main/avro/client-data-value.avsc) are both Avro and very simple, consisting of just four
 fields: `id`, `name`, `age`, and `email`.

 The input topic contains records without any headers.
 The KStream, through the Processor and ProcessorSupplier